PetrAPConsulting/image2md/README.md

 API_KEY = "API_key_here"
 ```
 3. Replace `"API_key_here"` with your Mistral API key
 4. Follow development of Mistral AI models and make adjustments in the script when new version is realised.
-Only models with vision capabilities are supported and Pixtral and Mistral Small are free.
-If you would like to use top tier Pixtral Large you need to charge your account with credit.
+Only models with vision capabilities are supported and Pixtral and Mistral Small are much cheaper than Pixtral Large.
 ```python
 class MistralModel(str, Enum):
     PIXTRAL = "pixtral-12b-2409"